lkoepsel/AVR_C/README.md

 ### Arduino Framework

 #### Using the functions
-**Each function used requires an #include in order to be used (example):
+**Each function used requires an #include in order to be used (example):**
 ```C
 #include "functionname.h"

 #include "analogRead.h" # for example to use analogRead()
 #include "unolib.h" # also add this file for general definitions
 ```
 This keeps the code smaller than with a large file containing all of the functions available.
-Also  **

 * **analogRead(pin)**: read one of the 6 Analog pins (A0-A5).
 Returns a 10-bit value in reference to AREF see [analogReference()](https://www.arduino.cc/reference/en/language/functions/analog-io/analogreference/).
 In this case, it only DEFAULT value of 5V.
 * **analogWrite(pin, n)**: setup the Timer/Counters to provide a PWM signal.